True Heart True Mind Intensives

 True Heart True Mind

-• True Heart/True Mind has been our “flagship” retreat for thirty-eight years.
+• True Heart/True Mind has been our “flagship” retreat for forty-two years.
 It is a laboratory for the "real-time" implementation and practice of so many of the principles and practices that we have long taught.
 It is an otherwise silent retreat in which communication, as well as contemplation, becomes the vehicle for taking us deeply into the mysteries of self-realization.
 We learn to sit with the timeless question “Who Am I?,” not to be answered intellectually, but to be opened to with deepening contemplative awareness.

 The True Heart/ True Mind retreat is a highly structured, safe, and supportive setting in which everything you are becomes the object of your simple contemplative investigation into the nature of self and reality, without judgments, comparison or rejection.
 We learn to be fully present for our experience while becoming newly aware of the one who is present, with deepening integration, insight, and sometimes a mind-liberating breakthrough.
 And this learning occurs in the context of a two-person communication process that fosters trust, reciprocity, receptivity, non-judgmental attention, a deepening bonding, and surrender to a truth that lies outside our own mental constructs and projections.